Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 But when calculated as a quarter, you get a 3-month churn rate of 13.72%, which, when divided across each month, is 4.57%.

 502 / 9799 = 0.0513

 825 / 16,080.5 = 0.0513

 1932 / 14,084 = 0.1371

 Now our monthly churn rates no longer tally with our quarterly churn rate, even though they use the exact same data.
 This is because we’ve changed the time window we’re calculating.
 This approach assumes that churn is spread evenly within the time period, with a linear distribution.
 But churn is never this helpful.
-A good churn rate ratio should be able to expand or contract well with the length of time it measures, and still deliver comparable results.
+A good churn rate ratio should expand or contract well with the length of time it measures, and still deliver comparable results.

 3. The Predictive Way

 Any good churn rate calculation should give some actionable advice.
 In this example, Shopify has tried to incorporate a predictive element into the equation.
 They’re trying to determine a weighted average churn rate, so that